Expand description

 let value = session.run().await?;

-stack.
-The official CLI (schemaui-cli web …) is merely a thin wrapper around
+CLI schemaui web … command is a thin wrapper around these APIs.

 §JSON Schema → TUI Mapping